JL-III/BuddyBonus/README.md

 Players that play together earn bonus money together.

 Todo:
-- add player options for notification
 - add bonus modifiers over time

 How to use:
 - `/buddy <name>` - send a buddy request to someone
 - `/buddy accept` - accepts incoming request
 - `/buddy remove` - remove your buddy
+- `/buddy notify` - remove notifications for rewards.
 - `/buddy` - check if you have a buddy and if so, who it is.

 admin: